What You Need to Know about Gold and Gemstone Mining

 Deforestation, land disruption and toxic pollutants contribute to the loss of biodiversity.
 Birds and other animals that depend on the trees for food and shelter are lost.
 Plants that rely on the shade from trees die.
 Mining leads to a massive habitat loss for various flora and fauna, ranging from soil microorganisms to large mammals.

-Small-scale gold mines emit around 1,400 tons of mercury annually, making them the largest source of mercury pollution on earth.
+Artisanal and small-scale gold mines emit around 1,400 tons of mercury annually, making them the largest source of mercury pollution on Earth.
 Mercury is employed to separate gold from rock with little effort.
-Furthermore, separation is typically done by hand, exposing workers to dangerously high levels of mercury.
+Separation is typically done by hand, exposing workers to dangerously high levels of mercury.

 Spoiler: This is also pretty bad.